bpolaszek/bentools-etl/README.md

 * The extraction failed
 * An item has been transformed
 * Transformation failed
+* Loader is initialized (1st item is about to be loaded)
 * An item has been loaded
 * Loading failed
 * An item has been skipped